 The Governance Committee assists the Board in fulfilling its responsibilities in ensuring that Board governance and stakeholder communications policies and processes follow best practices.
-This includes matters relating to governance documents, ethics, trustee orientation and education, trustee compensation, risk management, etc.
+This includes matters relating to governance documents, ethics, trustee orientation and education, trustee compensation and board effectiveness.